-- Many of the best meteor showers take place from August to December, so be prepared to dress warmly (in layers), lay down on a blanket, or use a lawn chair that supports your neck.
-Believe us, you do not want to tilt your head back for long periods without some form of neck support.
+- Many of the best meteor showers occur from August to December, so be prepared to dress warmly (in layers), lay down on a blanket, or use a lawn chair supporting your neck.
+Believe us; you do not want to tilt your head back for long periods without some form of neck support.
 And do not forget the bug spray!
 Mosquitoes can ruin a meteor shower observing session–especially the Perseids, which takes place each summer.

 - Of course, we still recommend bringing your telescope along, though!
 Take a break from hunting meteors and observe a few of your favorite celestial objects under pristine dark skies.

-- Plan a trip outside of the city, so your eyes will be dark adapted to see more of the fainter meteors.
+- Plan a trip outside the city, so your eyes will be dark-adapted to see more of the fainter meteors.
 If you observe from the city, give your eyes at least 20 minutes to dark adapt.

 - Be patient.
 Do not expect to see shooting stars raining down every few seconds.
 It may take quite a while before you spot your first meteor.
 Relax and keep looking up.
 Your chance of spotting several bright meteors throughout the night is much higher than the person who chooses to stay in bed.

 - Another rewarding hobby for meteor shower lovers is collecting meteorites.
-A meteorite is the material that impacts the Earth when a meteor makes it all the way to the ground.
+A meteorite is a material that impacts the Earth when a meteor makes it to the ground.
 You can find meteorites at local rock shops or online.
 Or, if you’re really adventurous, go with a guide to a remote desert location where meteorites can be found sitting on the surface after a shower.
 Some of these rocks or metallic balls can be quite large—and billions of years old!

 Major Meteor Showers